husmus00/kernel-os/README.md

 - Interrupt handling and device drivers
 - Low-level systems programming

-I plan to add multi-arch functionality with RISC-V support
+I plan to add multi-arch functionality with ARM or RISC-V support

 ## License